Project Workflow

 1. Instructors: introduce a change to git_hello_world.md

-2. Software Specialist: on personal laptop, attempt to pull upstream change to git_hello_world.md with git pull upstream master.
+2. Software Specialist: on personal laptop, attempt to pull upstream change to git_hello_world.md with git pull upstream main.
 Git will inform you that a conflict has occured

 3. Team: In 20 minutes, see if you are able to resolve the conflict without help from instructors.
 A successful resolution will create a file with all of the teams additoins as well as the instructors additions